Coonskin (film): Production

 The live-action sequences feature singers Barry White and Scatman Crothers, actor and playwright Charles Gordone, and actors Philip Michael Thomas, Danny Rees, and Buddy Douglas.
 Thomas, Gordone, and White also provide the voices of the film's main animated characters.
 In the film's ending credits, the actors were only credited for their live-action roles, and all voice actors who did not appear in the live-action sequences were left uncredited.
 Among the voices featured in the film was Al Lewis, best known for appearing as Grandpa on The Munsters.
 Bakshi also worked with Gordone on the film Heavy Traffic, and worked with Thomas again on the film Hey Good Lookin'.
 The film's opening credits feature a long take of Scatman Crothers performing a song on vocals and guitar called "Coonskin No More".

 Coonskin uses a variety of different styles of artwork, filmmaking and storytelling techniques.
 Film critic Leonard Maltin wrote that Coonskin "remains one of [Bakshi's] most exciting films, both visually and conceptually."
 Darius James writes that Coonskin "reads like an Uncle Remus folktale rewritten by Chester Himes with all the Yoruba-based surrealism of Nigerian author Amos Tutuola."
 The film directly references the original African folk tales that the Uncle Remus storybooks were based on in two scenes that are directly reminiscent of the stories The Briar Patch and The Tar Baby.

-Writer and former pimp Iceberg Slim is briefly referenced in the dialogue of Preacher Fox, and the Liston–Ali fights are referenced in the film's final act, in which Brother Bear, like Sonny Liston, is sold out to the Mafia.
+Writer and former pimp Iceberg Slim is briefly referenced in the dialogue of Preacher Fox.
+The Liston–Ali fights are also referenced in the film's final act, in which Brother Bear, like Sonny Liston, is sold out to the Mafia.
 The film also features a pastiche of cartoonist George Herriman and columnist Don Marquis' "archy and mehitabel", in a monologue about a cockroach that leaves the woman who loves him.
 Bakshi has stated that Herriman, a Biracial American Creole, is his favorite cartoonist.